aosabook/500lines/cluster/CHAPTER.rst

 A leader is "active" when it has successfully carried out the ``Prepare``/``Promise`` portion of the protocol.
 An active leader can immediately send an ``Accept`` message in response to a ``Propose``.

-In keeping with the component model, the leader delegates to the scout and commander components to carry out each portion of the protocol.
+In keeping with the class-per-role model, the leader delegates to the scout and commander roles to carry out each portion of the protocol.

-The leader creates a scout component when it wants to become active, in response to receiving a ``Propose``.
+The leader creates a scout role when it wants to become active, in response to receiving a ``Propose``.
 The scout sends (and re-sends, if necessary) a ``Prepare`` message, and collects ``Promise`` responses until it has heard from a majority of its peers or until it has been preempted.
 It communicates the result back to the leader with an ``Adopted`` or ``Preempted`` message, respectively.

-The leader creates a commander component for each slot where it has an active proposal.
+The leader creates a commander role for each slot where it has an active proposal.
 Like a scout, a commander sends and re-sends ``Accept`` messages and waits for a majority of acceptors to reply with ``Accepted``, or for news of its preemption.
 When a proposal is accepted, the commander broadcasts a ``Decision`` message to all nodes.
 It responds to the leader with either ``Decided`` or ``Preempted``.